HeyItsFelipe/ProjectGallery/README.md

 ## Latest Deployment

-The latest deployment of ProjectGallery can be viewed at [https://enigmatic-meadow-17496.herokuapp.com/](https://enigmatic-meadow-17496.herokuapp.com/)
+The latest deployment of ProjectGallery can be viewed at: [https://enigmatic-meadow-17496.herokuapp.com/](https://enigmatic-meadow-17496.herokuapp.com/)

 ## Prerequisites

 This app is build with ReactJS.</br>
-Testing is done with Jest.</br>
+Redux is used to manage state.</br>
 Knowledge is the above mentioned technologies will be very helpful.

 ## Setup